Is earning a doctorate the right thing for you?

 Do you have a passion for science, are you curious and inventive, and would you like to work in an internationally competitive environment?
 Then earning a doctorate is the right thing for you!
 At VUB, you have the opportunity to do full-time research in an academic context for at least 4 years.
 Doing a PhD is a long-term endeavour, but the experience you gain and the skills you learn are decisive for the rest of your career.

-A PhD application needs to be started by a promotor.
-Read below whether you are eligible and how to find a promotor.
+A PhD application needs to be invited by a promotor to start their application.

 Eligibility